deploythefleet/deploythefleet.github.io/_posts/2020-10-03-esp8266-ota-http-server-headers.md

 [HTTP_X_ESP8266_VERSION] => DOOR-7-g14f53a19
 ```

 The problem is, those aren't the actual headers sent.
-If you look at the [code](https://github.com/esp8266/Arduino/blob/70e4457041eeb723033fc8011f3d724245d004ae/libraries/ESP8266httpUpdate/src/ESP8266httpUpdate.cpp#L262) however you will find that the headers have been updated and better named in my opinion.
+If we look at the [code](https://github.com/esp8266/Arduino/blob/70e4457041eeb723033fc8011f3d724245d004ae/libraries/ESP8266httpUpdate/src/ESP8266httpUpdate.cpp#L262) we find the headers have been updated and better named in my opinion.
 Here is the actual list:

 ```yaml
 User-Agent: x-ESP8266-Chip-ID